Enacted March 20th, 1996

 - The Secretary shall give or cause to be given all notices required to be given by the Endowment Fund, shall be custodian of the Endowment Fund logo and all minutes of the meetings of the Endowment Fund and shall have such other powers and duties as may from time to time be assigned to him or her by the Board of Directors.

 - Initially, the VSC was a student donation to the Endowment Fund of $31.42 (10 pi) and is included on the undergraduate mathematics fee statement.

-- The student donation may be indexed up to the Government of Canada's rate of inflation every four (4) years, subject to the Board of Directors approval.
+- The student donation may be indexed up to the Government of Canada's rate of inflation (Consumer Price Index) every Year, subject to the Board of Directors approval.

 - The collection of the VSC is subject to the following conditions:

 - the VSC is opt-outable before paying it according to the University of Waterloo's policies on incidental fees;

 - all proceeds generated by the VSC become part of the 'Fund';